rust-lang/api-guidelines/style/imports.md

 When writing a [`test` submodule](../testing/README.md), importing `super::*` is appropriate as a convenience.

 ### Prefer fully importing types/traits while module-qualifying functions.
-[FIXME: needs RFC]

 For example: